NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/readme.md

 ### 10.5.
 By involvement in EA.
 No effect.

-## 11. Insightful comments made by the respondents.
+## 11. Implications for mental health in EA overall, guided by some insightful comments made by the respondents.
 Some of the questions asked their respondents for their thoughts, and I really appreciated some of the long and insightful answers.
-Here, I paraphrase some of the key ideas and leave a technical comment for the footnotes [1].
-This does not constitute an endorsement.
+Here, I paraphrase and expand on some of the key ideas and leave a technical comment for the footnotes [1].
+I have found these comments very useful as way to think about the problem of mental health in EA overall.

 ### 11.1.
 Selection effects in EA.
 Some respondents suggested that EA attracts people with mental ilnesses.
 Perhaps there is a snowball effect going on, perhaps it selects from demographic which have higher rates of mental ilness.
 Thus, a particularly cost effective way to fight mental health in EA might be to do outreach amongst people who do not have mental health issues.